Goal Setting Ideas for Teachers for the New School Year

 This is where the Measurable and Time-Based portion of the SMART goals come in.
 You want to be able to measure your progress and give yourself a deadline for when you’ll accomplish the goal.
 If you don’t set a deadline, you may fall victim to procrastination and constantly putting your goal on the back burner.

 Make sure you write your SMART goal down so you know exactly what it is you want to achieve.
-You can even write it in a journal so you can take notes, make to-do lists, and track your progress towards your goal.
+You can even write it in a journal so you can take notes, make to-do lists, and track your progress toward your goal.

 Another way to ensure you’re moving forward on your goal (and to make it a little more fun) is to get an accountability partner!
 Maybe your team teacher wants to also implement centers next year.
 Check-in with each other on how the prepping is going.
 You can even get together over the summer to print, laminate, and prep.